oneeve8/kobble-data/content/Tutorial2.md

 You might just want to do something as simple as keeping all your internet bookmarks organised.

-You may want to organise and manage other kinds of
+You may want to organise and manage other kinds of content, such as projects and to do lists.

 Or you may want to keep track of work related information.